 Why Sebastian Vettel, F1 champ of speed, feels German autobahn needs limit

-Why Sebastian Vettel, F1 champ of speed, feels German autobahn needs limit2 min read .
-Updated: 11 Oct 2021, 11:25 AM IST
+Why Sebastian Vettel, F1 champ of speed, feels German autobahn needs limit

 Sebastian Vettel is lightning quick on the F1 track but feels speed is best tested to its max on tracks and not on German autobahn